Bibliography Management with boilerplate

 citations <- grep("@[a-zA-Z0-9_:-]+", text, value = TRUE)

-Complete Example Workflow
+print(citations)Complete Example Workflow

 Here’s a complete workflow from setup to document generation:

-# 1. Initial setup (run once)
+# 1. init setup (run once)

 library(boilerplate)

-# Initialise new project
+# init new project

-# Import database
+# import database

-# Configure bibliography
+# config bibliography

 db <- boilerplate_add_bibliography(